 In digital print, we usually print onto white paper.
-There are different finishes – gloss, silk and uncoated – and various weights of each type of finish, but the paper is almost uniformly white.
+There are different finishes – gloss, silk and uncoated – and various weights, which is measured in gsm.
+The paper is almost uniformly white.
 Some are a fraction more yellow or blue (cooler or warmer) but we are only talking about tiny amounts, and you’d never be able to tell the difference unless you held two slightly different brands in your hand at the same time.

 But what about coloured papers?
 Manufacturers do offer entire ranges of coloured digital papers, but of course you do have to take the colour of the paper into account when designing your print artwork.

-If you want to be creative with coloured paper, then it's slightly different to printing more utilitarian items such as copy pads.
-We need to understand how the colour of the paper affects the overall colour of the print.
+If you want to be creative with coloured paper, then it's slightly different to printing more utilitarian items such as NCR pads.
+For more artistic prints such as postcard printing and posters, you need to understand how the shade of the paper affects the overall colour of the print.

 The CMYK colours used in digital print are basically translucent, not solid.
 With white paper this is fine – the colours of the print are unchanged.
-With coloured papers, the colour of the paper influences the print, and how it will look.
+With coloured papers, the colour of the paper influences the print, and how your art wall print will look.

 If you print onto pale cream paper, any photographs that you print will take on the creamy yellow hue of the paper.
 People’s faces will look more yellow and jaundiced.

 With a very pale coloured paper, you can almost make up for this by pulling some yellow (or whatever the relevant colour is) out of the artwork.